thedataflows/stalwart-kubernetes/README.md

    - `export SECRET_ACCESS_KEY=value`
 4. Generate configuration: `make config` will download and run `stalwart-install` in interactive mode.
 In turn this will:
    - Download and modify stalwart toml config files in `config/etc`
-   - Generate sqlite database in `config/data`
+   - Generate sqlite databases in `config/data`
    - Generate DKIM cert amd key in `config/etc/dkim` (excluded from git because contains secrets)
-5. Update the new stalwart config files as needed:
+5. Update generated stalwart config files as needed:
    - Default user directory is sql:

      ```toml